What to Expect During a Ketamine Infusion

 Someone Monitored Me the Whole Time

-There was a man in the room with me, during the entire infusion, and he was the medical assistant from earlier who assisted me with the blood pressure cuff.
+There was a man in the room with me during the entire infusion, and he was the medical assistant from earlier who assisted me with the blood pressure cuff.
 He had a laptop with him.
-His job was to monitor me during the whole 40-60 minutes.
-I will say that having the medical assistant man in the room was a bit disconcerting because I was aware of him the whole time.
+His job was to monitor me during the 40 to 60 minutes of treatment.
+I will say that having the medical assistant in the room was a bit disconcerting because I was aware of him the whole time.
 He had his cell phone with him.
 The lights were down.
-He would periodically look at his cell phone and again, I was aware of this.
+He would periodically look at his cell phone, and again, I was aware of this.
 Sometimes he would laugh while looking at his cell phone.

 The nurse practitioner did give me an anti-nausea medication that melts under the tongue prior to beginning the ketamine drip.
 I was very appreciative of this, as I am very prone to nausea.

 My Thoughts During the Infusion

 While the ketamine flowed in my veins, I put on the Abide app to listen to the scripture study for the day.
 I watched the ocean-themed DVD.
 The first thing that seemed strange was that a rock on the DVD seemed to be 3D.
 I was aware I was looking at a TV screen, but the rock seemed to have a soft texture, kind of like velvet.
 The strange thing is that the dark, fecal-shaped rock seemed to have a feeling of 'foreboding' attached to it.
 I was a little confused as to how a rock could bring so many strange feelings to me.
 It contrasted completely with the beautiful, sparkling sea.
 The ocean video changed scenes every three to five minutes or so; therefore, I was relieved when the fecal rocks were no longer in view.